 Also, the bumps around the anus may feel as if they are swollen.

 These symptoms can also occur due to other conditions.
 But if you experience these symptoms, you should schedule an exam with your doctor.

-Usually, external hemorrhoids could occur in those cases where evacuation involves a lot of effort or vigor on the part of the person.
+Usually, external hemorrhoids could occur in those cases where evacuation involves a lot of effort or vigor on the person’s part.

-This is often caused by severe cases of constipation or diarrhea.
+Severe cases of constipation or diarrhea often cause this.
 The effort gets in the way of blood flow in and out of the area.
 This results in the accumulation of blood and enlargement of the vessels in that area.

 However, it must be said that pregnant women may also be at an increased risk of hemorrhoids due to the pressure that the uterus puts on these veins.

 If your parents have had external hemorrhoids at some time, you may be more likely to have them, too; if there are precedents in your family, you may be exposed to them.

 However, hemorrhoids can also be caused by pregnancy, in the case, obviously, of women.